wasmerio/wasmer.io/_posts/wasmer-3.2.md

 A few weeks ago, we announced support for a new standard: WCGI.
 Now this support lands officially in the stable Wasmer release.

-Feel free to read more about WCGI here: [https://wasmer.io/posts/announcing-wcgi](https://wasmer.io/posts/announcing-wcgi)
+Read more about WCGI here: [https://wasmer.io/posts/announcing-wcgi](https://wasmer.io/posts/announcing-wcgi)

 ## New Runner Architecture